imadrig/WeeklyChallenge1-BurritosPlus/README.md

 INPUT: ingredient options

-OUTPUT: 25 burritos with randomly generated ingredient options
+OUTPUT: 25 burritos with randomly generated ingredient options, price of each burrito

 Process:

 BEGIN

 	Enter a random generator

 	Enter ingredient lists using arrays

 	Use a FOR loop to generate the order of 25 burritos
 		- inside the loop the ingredients will be randomly generated